Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 7. Season the top and bottom of the mushroom with salt, pepper, and garlic powder.

-8. Heat the pan (preferably cast iron) to medium and add your vegan butter and olive oil.
+8. Heat the pan (preferably cast iron) to medium, and add your vegan butter and olive oil.

 4. Simple Lion’s Mane Egg-Drop Soup Recipe

-As we mentioned in the section about the health benefits of Lion’s Mane, this mushroom has been used by cultures around the world for centuries.
+As we mentioned in the section about the health benefits of lion’s mane mushrooms, this mushroom has been used by cultures around the world for centuries.
 In the Chinese culture, for example, it was and still is commonly used in soup.
-We feel it’s important to include a soup recipe as a nod to the traditional heritage of this wonderful mushroom.

 This recipe from Happy Mushrooms for egg-drop Lion’s Mane soup is simple and reflects the cultural heritage of this mushroom.